CLIP's Visual Embedding Projector is a Few-shot Cornucopia: Fine-tuning the text embedding projector

 \section{{Fine-tuning the text embedding projector}}

-{Instead of fine-tuning the visual projection matrix $\mW_o$, we fine-tune its textual counterpart $\mW_{ot}$, with the same strategy adopted in \methodvalfree.
+\textbf{Can the text embedding projector work?} As discussed in~\cref{sec:method}, CLIP also maps text embeddings to the shared space using a projection matrix.
+Here, instead of fine-tuning the visual projection matrix $\mW_o$, we fine-tune its textual counterpart $\mW_{ot}$, with the same strategy adopted in \methodvalfree.
 That is, the visual backbone, including $\mW_o$, is frozen.
-Only $\mW_{ot}$ is trained with:}
+Only $\mW_{ot}$ is trained with:

+where $\lambda$ is set to $\frac{1}{N}$. \cref{tab:text_proj} shows that this variant is also a strong baseline, though underperforming \methodvalfree where the visual embedding projection is fine-tuned.
+This experiment gives a positive signal on the extendability of our method to other modalities.

-{where $\lambda$ is set to $\frac{1}{N}$. \cref{tab:text_proj_full_table} complements \cref{tab:text_proj}, showing the performance of this version, coined `\methodvalfree (text)', for different values of LR.
+{\cref{tab:text_proj_full_table} complements \cref{tab:text_proj}, showing the performance of this version, coined `\methodvalfree (text)', for different values of LR.
 We note that this baseline is strong, yet still underperforming \methodvalfree and exhibiting more sensitivity to the choice of LR.}